 Catalyst Kitchen was designed to disrupt the national answer to food insecurity, an answer which provides no choice, no control and no dignity.
-This project supports our community through pop-up dining experiences and the delivery of quality cooked and chilled meals delivered to doors and community pantries.
-Catalyst Kitchen has and continues to be described as “a lifeline”, “revolutionary”, “invaluable”, “life changing”.
+This project supports our community through pop-up dining experiences, community 'Cook and Dine' classes and the delivery of quality cooked and chilled meals delivered to doors and community pantries.
+Catalyst Kitchen has and continues to be described as “a lifeline”, “revolutionary”, “invaluable”, “life-changing”.

 In order for us to help you, you will need a referral form completed by one of the professional services we work alongside listed below.
-Alternatively you can contact us direct to complete the referral form on 01506 412 819.
+Alternatively, you can contact us directly on 01506 412 819.

 • Social Work